Chart Color Schemes

 Kingston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 43 projects likely impacting the area.
-Notable ones include Logan Hospital Expansion, Water and Wastewater Capital Works Program, Slacks Creek Recovery Plan, and Logan Indoor Sports Centre.
-The following details those expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 43 projects that could impact the region.
+Notable ones include Logan Hospital Expansion, Logan and Gold Coast Faster Rail, Water and Wastewater Capital Works Program, and Slacks Creek Recovery Plan.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.